MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample4.md

 menu:
   main:
     identifier: "contourexample4"
-    title: "Calculate the volume of your segmentation and display ml value on your image in viewer"
+    title: "Calculate the Volume of Your Segmentation and Display Milliliter Value on Your Image in the Viewer"
     weight: 680
     parent: "contours"
 ---

 # Contour Example 4: Annotation of Images {#TutorialContoursExample4}

 {{< youtube "bT2ZprYcuOU">}}